How To Tell When Your WhatsApp Is Hacked And How To Fix It UPDATED 2023

 Preventive measures to keep your WhatsApp from being hacked

-Hopefully, you have read through the above and checked your account, and you’re sure your account is safe and has not been hacked (at the moment), but hey you could get hacked another time!
+Hopefully, you have read through ‘how to check if your whatsapp has been hacked’ and checked your account, and you’re sure your account is safe and has not been hacked (at the moment), but hey you could get hacked another time!

 So here are some precautionary steps you can take to secure your account, keep hackers away and prevent any intruders from gaining access to your account in the first place.